skillitzimberg/trimet-commuter/README.md

 ![](screenshots/HomeScreen.png)

-You can see the current state of my project deployed [here](https://trimet-commuter.firebaseapp.com).
+You can see the current state of the project deployed [here](https://trimet-commuter.firebaseapp.com).

 ### Authors
 Scott Bergler
 Phil Mass
 Ralph Perdomo
 Jared Reando

 ## Table of contents
 **[Resources](#resources)**<br>